 Foamstream is the leader in the herbicide-free weed control market and one of the most popular alternatives to glyphosate.
 It’s a safe, versatile and cost-effective method which is suitable for use around people, animals, waterways and delicate ecosystems.

 The solution works by combining hot water with a biodegradable foam.
 The heat in the hot water is the active ingredient in the process.
 The foam acts as a thermal blanket over the hot water and maintains the heat on the plant for long enough to kill or sufficiently damage the weed.
-The solution is applied using either the Foamstream M600 or Foamstream M1200 – depending on the type and size of the space being treated.
+The solution is applied using the Foamstream M600, Foamstream M1200 or the Foamstream L12– depending on the type and size of the space being treated.

 Cost effectiveness - glyphosate vs Foamstream

 To compare the cost of Foamstream vs glyphosate, we will look at data from two studies.
 One data set, provided by Rigby Taylor, is based on treatment of a UK city council using a combined approach of herbicide and manual weed practices including strimming to control weed growth within Doncaster, the reference city.
 The second data set is provided by a London Borough, currently using five Foamstream M1200 machines.